amanXmalik/LoanTap-Credit-Analysis/README.md

 ## LoanTap Credit Analysis
 The Loantap Credit Analysis Project is a data analysis project aimed at assessing credit risk for loan applicants.
 By analyzing various features, we can make informed decisions about whether to approve or reject loan applications.
+!Local Image

 ### Features